ivgivanov/100-days-of-code/log.md

 **Thoughts:** Honestly I was expecting some more advanced functionality to be covered, but it was nice to understand the basics

 **Link to work:** ### N/A

+### Day 82: August 22, 2020

+**Today's Progress:** Added a commit to an internal project.
+I do that now much more often than before

+**Thoughts:** Spring in a real application is not as straight forward as in a small demo app.
+I need to get used to reading and finding my way easy in such cases

+**Link to work:** ### Private repository